To submit a transfer or visitor application via LSAC (which is the same form as for 1L admission), please follow these

 Applications for transfer will be accepted beginning May 1.
-Our application deadline is July 21, but if you are interested in participating in our on-campus Early Interview Week, we strongly encourage you to complete your application by July 1.
+Our application deadline is July 21, but if you are interested in participating in our on-campus Early Interview Week, we strongly encourage you to submit your application by July 1.
 Applications received between July 1 and July 21 will receive full consideration, but we cannot guarantee that those applicants, if admitted, will be able to fully bid for on-campus interviews, which will be held between early and mid-August.
 If you have any questions about the timing of your application, we encourage you to contact our office directly as soon as possible.
 (Please be aware that because the timeframe for transfer decisions is so short, it is necessary for transfer applicants to be particularly proactive in order to make sure we have received all necessary information.)
 Decisions are made beginning in mid-June.
 The number admitted depends on a variety of factors, including the strength of the applicant pool.
 Transfer applicants who are admitted to Michigan are among those who have demonstrated outstanding academic promise as first-year students at other law schools by earning first-year grades that place them at or near the top of their class.
 Class rank is an important factor in our evaluation process; successful applicants are typically in the top 10 percent of their class, based on first-year grades at their current law school.

 In general, transfer applicants must present one full year of academic credit and may expect a maximum of one year of transfer credit to be accepted toward the Michigan degree.
 For details, see paragraph one of the Policy for Transfer of Credit.
 At least two years of credit must be earned in residence at the University of Michigan.

 If you wish to apply for transfer to the University of Michigan Law School, the following documents will be necessary to complete your file; if you have any difficulty obtaining any item from your current law school, please contact the Admissions Office to discuss your situation:

 1. Application for admission.
 Use our standard admission application, simply check the box for transfer admission.